yiznitsky/sandwiches/Commandline_notes.md

 These commands let you temporarily go to a different directory and then come back, easily switching between the two.

-pushd - takes current directory and ‘pushes’ it into a list for later, then it changes to another directory.
+pushd - takes current directory and "pushes" it into a list for later, then it changes to another directory.
 “Save where I am, then go here.”

 pops - takes the last directory you pushed and “pops” it off, takes you back there.